-(b) If the State Board of Education and the Commission on School Accreditation determine that an extreme emergency situation exists in a school district that jeopardizes the safety, security or educational interests of the children enrolled in the schools in that district and that emergency situation is believed H. B. 1388 PAGE 18 515 to be related to a serious violation or violations of 516 accreditation standards or state or federal law, or when a school 517 district meets the State Board of Education's definition of a 518 failing school district for two (2) consecutive full school years, 519 or if more than fifty percent (50%) of the schools within the 520 school district are designated as Schools At-Risk in any one (1) 521 year, the State Board of Education may request the Governor to 522 declare a state of emergency in that school district.
+(b) If the State Board of Education and the Commission on School Accreditation determine that an extreme emergency situation exists in a school district that jeopardizes the safety, security or educational interests of the children enrolled in the schools in that district and that emergency situation is believed

+515 to be related to a serious violation or violations of 516 accreditation standards or state or federal law, or when a school 517 district meets the State Board of Education's definition of a 518 failing school district for two (2) consecutive full school years, 519 or if more than fifty percent (50%) of the schools within the 520 school district are designated as Schools At-Risk in any one (1) 521 year, the State Board of Education may request the Governor to 522 declare a state of emergency in that school district.
 For 523 purposes of this paragraph, the declarations of a state of emergency shall not be limited to those instances when a school 524 525 district's impairments are related to a lack of financial 526 resources, but also shall include serious failure to meet minimum 527 academic standards, as evidenced by a continued pattern of poor 528 student performance.

-529 (c) Whenever the Governor declares a state of emergency 530 in a school district in response to a request made under paragraph 531 (a) or (b) of this subsection, the State Board of Education may 532 take one or more of the following actions:
+(c) Whenever the Governor declares a state of emergency in a school district in response to a request made under paragraph(a) or (b) of this subsection, the State Board of Education may take one or more of the following actions:

-533 Declare a state of emergency, under which some (i) 534 or all of state funds can be escrowed except as otherwise provided 535 in Section 206, Constitution of 1890, until the board determines 536 corrective actions are being taken or the deficiencies have been 537 removed, or that the needs of students warrant the release of 538 The funds may be released from escrow for any program funds. which the board determines to have been restored to standard even 539
+(i) Declare a state of emergency, under which some or all of state funds can be escrowed except as otherwise provided in Section 206, Constitution of 1890, until the board determines corrective actions are being taken or the deficiencies have been removed, or that the needs of students warrant the release of funds.
+The funds may be released from escrow for any program which the board determines to have been restored to standard even

-540 though the state of emergency may not as yet be terminated for the 541 district as a whole;

-(ii) Override any decision of the local school board or superintendent of education, or both, concerning the management and operation of the school district, or initiate and make decisions concerning the management and operation of the school district;

-547 (iii) Assign an interim superintendent, or in its 548 discretion, contract with a private entity with experience in the 549 academic, finance and other operational functions of schools and 550 school districts, who will have those powers and duties prescribed 551 in subsection (15) of this section;

-(iv) Grant transfers to students who attend this school district so that they may attend other accredited schools or districts in a manner that is not in violation of state or federal law;

-556 For states of emergency declared under (V) 557 paragraph (a) only, if the accreditation deficiencies are related 558 to the fact that the school district is too small, with too few 559 resources, to meet the required standards and if another school 560 district is willing to accept those students, abolish that 561 district and assign that territory to another school district or 562 districts.
-If the school district has proposed a voluntary 563 consolidation with another school district or districts, then if the State Board of Education finds that it is in the best interest 564 565 of the pupils of the district for the consolidation to proceed, H. B. 1388
+- though the state of emergency may not as yet be terminated for the district as a whole; - 542 (ii) Override any decision of the local school 543 board or superintendent of education, or both, concerning the 544 management and operation of the school district, or initiate and 545 make decisions concerning the management and operation of the 546 school district; - (iii) Assign an interim superintendent, or in its discretion, contract with a private entity with experience in the academic, finance and other operational functions of schools and school districts, who will have those powers and duties prescribed in subsection (15) of this section; - (iv) Grant transfers to students who attend this school district so that they may attend other accredited schools or districts in a manner that is not in violation of state or federal law; - 556 For states of emergency declared under 557 paragraph (a) only, if the accreditation deficiencies are related 558 to the fact that the school district is too small, with too few 559 resources, to meet the required standards and if another school 560 district is willing to accept those students, abolish that 561 district and assign that territory to another school district or 562 districts.
+If the school district has proposed a voluntary 563 consolidation with another school district or districts, then if 564 the State Board of Education finds that it is in the best interest of the pupils of the district for the consolidation to proceed,

-566 the voluntary consolidation shall have priority over any such 567 assignment of territory by the State Board of Education;
+566 the voluntary consolidation shall have priority over any such

+567 assignment of territory by the State Board of Education;